-- Virtual Career Lounge: Career Peer Educators are available on a drop-in basis during posted hours Monday to Friday to answer any career-related questions.
+- Career Lounge: Career Peer Educators are available on a drop-in basis to answer any career-related questions.
 Please check our website for Lounge hours.

 Other Career Centre Services/Resources

 - Online Workshops and Group Activities: Interactive webinars on a broad range of career relevant topics – registration required through Experience York)

 - Career Education & Development’s Online Learning Modules (eClass): Online learning modules designed to help support students’ career development.

 - FAQ: Career Education & Development During Covid-19: Resources to help with career development and job searching during uncertain times.